-Climb one of Norway's toughest Via Ferrata routes; Via Ferrata Kyrkjeveggen.
-The route is about 900 meters long, and you will be rewarded with a beautiful view of Åkrafjorden during the climb.
+Want to climb one of Norway's toughest Via Ferrata routes?
+Try Kyrkjeveggen.
+The 900-metre-long route rewards you with beautiful views of the Åkrafjord.

 Via Ferrata Kyrkjeveggen, situated in Fjæra near the Åkrafjord, is one of Norway's toughest Via Ferrata trails.
 Where possible, the climbing route follows the mountainside and steps and holds have been installed in the most challenging sections, so that as many people as possible can climb the route.
 It's about 900 metres from the starting point at 50 metres above sea level to the top ledge at 550 metres above sea level.
 Once you’ve finished the climb, a marked trail leads you back to the starting point at Åkrafjorden Nature.
 For a longer trip, you can walk to Fjæratoppen, 713 metres above sea level, where you can see the whole of Langfoss waterfall on the other side of the fjord.